 Feeling under the weather with a cough or cold?
 Discover the surprising fruits you should steer clear of for a quicker recovery!
 This blog uncovers the everyday fruits you might want to avoid during a Cough and Cold and some easy-to-digest tips about what to eat instead!

 In Indian home remedies, fruits have always been an intriguing element, especially when managing cold or cough symptoms.
-While many swear by the curative powers of certain fruits, there's also a parallel list of fruits traditionally recommended to be avoided during such illnesses.
+While many swear by the curative powers of certain fruits, there's also a list of fruits traditionally recommended to be avoided during such illnesses.
 The wisdom behind these recommendations often transcends generations and is grounded in the practices of Ayurveda.

 While fruits are generally beneficial for health, during a cold or cough, it's advisable to avoid citrus fruits such as lemons, oranges, and sweet lemons as their acidic nature can sometimes aggravate throat irritation.
 Fruits to avoid during cough and cold include the ones having a cooling effect, high sugar content, acidic fruits or the ones hard to digest.